Home

 2. Install leading edges and wing tips.
 Sand even with the surface of the foam.

-4. With a little experience you can glue top and bottom skins at the same time; lay both pieces flat on the table (trailing edge to trailing edge) and join with masking tape on the outside surface.
+4. With a little experience you can glue top and bottom skins at once; lay both pieces of sheeting flat on the table (trailing edge to trailing edge) and join with masking tape on the outside surface.

-5. Spread the glue evenly with a large squegee or trowel, creating a THIN film over the COMPLETE surface of the skins.
+6. Spread the glue evenly with notched side of trowel (allows for expansion) over the COMPLETE surface of the skins.
 Do not apply glue to the cores.
-Spread a thicker coat on the edges to assure a good bond and lay over the foam core.
+Allow a thicker coat on the edges.

-6. Place assembly inside the foam craddle placing a flat board on top with enough weight to keep from lifting.
+7. Place assembly inside the foam cradle placing a flat board on top with enough weight to keep from lifting.

-7. Once the assembly dryes, it will be very rigid and strong.
-Now you can cover the leading edges and wing tips with your prefered method .
+8. Once the assembly dries, it will be very rigid and strong.
+Now you can cover the leading edges and wing tips with a strip of glass cloth.